ymdzq/kernel_xiaomi_sm8250_mod/README.md

 Note: The zip does not include the `dtbo.img` and it will not replace your `dtbo` partition.
 It is recommanded to keep the stock `dtbo` or the `dtbo` from your third-party rom (If the builder comfirmed it works well).
 Since there are some problems with the `dtbo.img` which built from this source, one of them is the screen will suddently goes to the highest brightness when shut try to shut off the screen in the lock screen.
 If you had flashed any other third-party kernels, and you got some weird problem, you should keep an eye to check your `dtbo` has been replaced or not.

+**Notice: If you are using MIUI/HyperOS please use the MIUI varient.
+Because the display driver is different between MIUI and AOSP, if you are using MIUI/HyperOS but installed the AOSP version, the display will not work and only black screen.
+If you only see a black screen after installed this kernel, please check if you installed the correct varient or not!**

 Supported devices:
 | Code Name | Device Name                          |
 |-----------|--------------------------------------|